dataminer-site/dataminer-site.github.io/_posts/2022-03-07-aggregate-hashtable.md

 Data analysis pipelines using mostly aggregation spend the vast majority of their execution time in the aggregate hash table, which is why it is worth spending an ungodly amount of human time optimizing them.
 We have some ideas for future work on this, for example we would like to extend [our work when comparing sorting keys](https://duckdb.org/2021/08/27/external-sorting.html) to comparing groups in the aggregate hash table.
 We also would like to add capabilities of dynamically choosing the amount of partitions a thread uses based on dynamic observation of the created hash table, e.g., if partitions are imbalanced we could use more bits to do so.
 Another large area of future work is to make our aggregate hash table work with out-of-core operations, where an individual hash table no longer fits in memory, this is particularly problematic when merging.
 And of course there are always opportunities to fine-tune an aggregation operator, and we are continuously improving DuckDBs aggregation operator.

-If you want to work on cutting edge data engineering like this that will be used by thousands of people, consider contributing to DuckDB or join us at DuckDB Labs in Amsterdam!
+If you want to work on cutting edge data engineering like this that will be used by thousands of people, consider contributing to DataMiner or join us at DataMiner Labs in Amsterdam!